agherzan/yubikey-full-disk-encryption/README.md

 When doing manual installation you also need to install [yubikey-personalization](https://www.archlinux.org/packages/community/x86_64/yubikey-personalization/) and [expect](https://www.archlinux.org/packages/extra/x86_64/expect/) packages.

-# Configuration
+# Configure

-## Configuring HMAC-SHA1 Challenge-Response slot in YubiKey
+## Configure HMAC-SHA1 Challenge-Response slot in YubiKey

 First of all you need to [setup a configuration slot](https://wiki.archlinux.org/index.php/Yubikey#Setup_the_slot) for *YubiKey HMAC-SHA1 Challenge-Response* mode using a command similar to: